 Brief History of Grace Chapel

-On July 14, 1945, at the age of 19, Luke Weaver and Edna Weaver were married.
+On July 14, 1945, at the age of 19, Luke and Edna were married.
 In June 1955, while on the tractor cultivating corn, a distinct word came to Luke’s spirit – “Leave the farm and go into mission work.”
-Very soon they began to travel every two weeks with their five children to a Mennonite Mission on Fox Street in the Bronx – New York City – to assist with that missionary effort.
+Very soon they began to travel every two weeks with their five children to a Mennonite Mission on Fox Street in the Bronx, New York City, to assist with that missionary effort.
 In March 1956, the farm equipment and supplies were sold.

 On September 30, 1962, a group of families (approximately 40 people), most of whom had been attending the Friday evening home fellowships, met in the basement of a home to worship and begin a continuing Body of Christ — Grace Chapel.
 During this time, the Spirit-filled worship service began to evolve.
 The fellowship grew to about 75 persons and it was obvious that larger facilities were necessary.
-In February 1964, the fellowship moved to a storefront at on Derry Street in Harrisburg.
-The 13 years on Derry Street might best be characterized by: a steady flow of well-known visiting speakers which brought to the Harrisburg area, for the first time, a vital Charismatic Outreach; Pastor Luke’s vibrant “Glory” and a continual reminder to “Press into God”; and a vision for missions.
+In February 1964 the fellowship moved to a storefront on Derry Street in Harrisburg.
+The 13 years on Derry Street might best be characterized by a steady flow of well known visiting speakers who brought to the Harrisburg area, for the first time, a vital Charismatic Outreach; Pastor Luke’s vibrant “Glory” and a continual reminder to “Press into God”, and a vision for missions.
 Having “squeezed in” at the Derry Street facility until it hurt, approximately 190 parishioners moved into the current facilities in July of 1977.

-Pastor Luke has been involved in full time ministry for over 50 years and has a great understanding of the church and it’s missionary endeavors.
+Pastor Luke has been involved in full time ministry for over 50 years and has a great understanding of the church and its missionary endeavors.
 He has traveled extensively throughout the world.
-He and his wife have been a tremendous encouragement to many pastors and missionaries.
+He and his wife Edna have been a tremendous encouragement to many pastors and missionaries.

-Pastor Luke and Edna reside in Elizabethtown, PA. and are presently involved at Grace Chapel Church where his oldest son, Rev. Mel Weaver wife Rosemary, is the senior pastor.
-The Weavers have a daughter in Oregon, Marty with Husband Phil Hale who are pastoring a church, a son in Canada, Luke Weaver wife Bonnie, who are Pastoring a church, a son in Florida, Earl Weaver with wife Joy and daughter in Pennsylvania, Irene married to Dr. Grant Clark all of whom are involved in the ministry.
+Pastor Luke and Edna reside in Elizabethtown, PA. and are presently involved at Grace Chapel Church where his oldest son Rev. Mel Weaver, with his wife pastor Rosemary, serve as senior pastor.
+The Weavers have a daughter in Oregon, Marty with Husband Phil Hale who are pastoring a church; a son in Canada, Luke Weaver with wife Bonnie, who are Pastoring a church; a son in Florida, Earl Weaver with wife Joy, and a daughter Irene in Pennsylvania married to Dr. Grant Clark.
+All are involved in the ministry.
 The Weavers have 18 grandchildren 17 great grandchildren and 1 great, great grandchild.